 HistoryThe Museum of Modern Art was established in the late 1920's by some of New York City's most elite ladies, including the wife of tycoon John D. Rockefeller, Abby Aldrich.
-Opening about two weeks after the Stock Market Crash of 1929, the museum didn't immediately meet high expectations.
+From an initial gift of eight prints and one drawing during the founding in 1929.
+It opened about two weeks after the Stock Market Crash of 1929.
 A decade later, MoMA was relocated to a new home that was built in the International Style, which was one of the most innovative architectural concepts of the time.
 President Franklin D. Roosevelt even sent a live message via radio during the reopening of the museum in a new building.
 Throughout the decades, MoMA has established solid connections with other world-class art institutions that focus on similar niches.
-For example, the Art Institute of Chicago has been proudly involved in a relationship with MoMA that goes back to the 1930s.
+For example, the Art Institute of Chicago has been proudly involved in a relationship with MoMA that goes back to the 1930's.
+MoMA’s collection has grown to include over 150,000 paintings, sculptures, drawings, prints, photographs, architectural models and drawings, and design objects.
+MoMA also owns approximately 22,000 films and four million film stills.

 Visiting Museum of Modern ArtSituated between the Avenue of the Americas and Fifth Avenue, the Museum of Modern Art boasts a prime presence in the heart of Midtown Manhattan.
 Modern skyscrapers dominate the district, so you may not notice MoMA's facade until approaching it within a few hundred feet.
 Served by the F Line of the New York City subway network, the 57 Street station is a short walk away from the museum.
 Additional subway service is available at 7 Avenue station and 5 Avenue/53 Street station.
 There are also plenty of Metropolitan Transportation Authority (MTA) buses that navigate the busy streets in the museum's surroundings.
 The wide 6th Avenue and 5th Avenue also make it easy for taxis and cars to make quick stops for picking up or dropping off passengers.